nyu-acsys/template-proofs/README_ecoop24.md

 - Iris heap lang library, version coq-iris-heap-lang.3.4.1

 The easiest way to satisfy all OCaml and Coq-related requirements is through the OCaml package manager OPAM.
-We provide instructions for Debian/Ubuntu below:

 #### Installing OPAM